-DNA, the molecular basis for inheritance.
+The DNA is the molecular basis for inheritance.
 Each strand of DNA is a chain of nucleotides, matching each other in the center to form what look like rungs on a twisted ladder.

-Genes correspond to regions within DNA, a molecule composed of a chain of four different types of nucleotides-the sequence of these nucleotides is the genetic information organisms inherit.
+Genes correspond to regions within the DNA.
+The DNA is a molecule composed of a chain of four different types of nucleotides.
+The sequence of these nucleotides is the genetic information that organisms inherit.
 DNA naturally occurs in a double stranded form, with nucleotides on each strand complementary to each other.
 Each strand can act as a template for creating a new partner strand-this is the physical method for making copies of genes that can be inherited.